SASM235/LandslideSusceptibilityModel/README.md

 Landslide Susceptibility model generates the landslide susceptibility as a raster layer based on six landslide causative factors.
 These include slope, aspect, relative relief, curvature as raster layers and lithology and geomorphology as vector layers.
+In addition to these layers, the study area boundary and historical landslide data is required for the analysis.

+Note: The raster and vector datasets should be located in one folder.

 The model consists of three parts.
 1) Part A - Preprocessing of the layers